Enterprise-CMCS/eAPD/.github/ISSUE_TEMPLATE/design.md

 ---
 name: Design
 about: Design Issue template
-title: '[Design Issue]'
+title: "[Design Issue]"
-labels: design
+labels: ''
 assignees: ''

 ---

 Link or add dependencies to any applicable issues.